Lightning-AI/pytorch-lightning/README.md

 ## What does lightning control for me?

 Everything in Blue!
-This is how lightning separates the science from the engineering.
+This is how lightning separates the science (red) from the engineering (blue).

 ![Overview](docs/source/_static/images/pl.gif)